Skip to main content

 2. Restart the containers:

-docker compose restart
+docker compose up -d

-3. Access the ngrok dashboard at http://localhost:4040 to see your public URL
+3. Access the ngrok dashboard at http://localhost:4040 to see your public URL.

-4. Copy the HTTPS URL and set it as your webhook base URL in OPBX settings
+4. Copy the HTTPS URL and set it as your webhook base URL in OPBX settings.

 Ngrok Free Tier